silvercommerce/downloadable-products/README.md

     RewriteCond %{REQUEST_URI} ^(.*)$
     RewriteRule assets/downloadable/* $frameworkDir/main.php?url=%1 [QSA]

-Or alternaticly, if you use web.config, add the following:
+Or alternativley, if you use web.config, add the following:

     <rewrite>
         <rules>